mariavaghani/who_stole_the_apple/README.md

 - Win a level by having the character reach the target when the assests are collected

-In addition, this project will include:
+### In addition, this project will include:

 - Ability to mute/unmute the sound
 - Run the sequence using keyboard shortcuts
 - An animated tutorial that guides a player through the first basic level

+# Wireframes

+# Technologies, Libraries, APIs

+- Vanila JS to create animations and game logic
+- CSS for styling
+- HTML canvas

+# Implementation Timeline